yangzhiyuansibs/SSEalign/README.md

 4. Citations

-If you applied the SSEalign in your studies ,please cite our paper:
+If you applied the SSEalign in your studies, please cite our paper:

 Zhiyuan Yang, Stephen Kwok-Wing Tsui.
 Functional Annotation of Proteins Encoded by the Minimal Bacterial Genome Based on Secondary Structure Element Alignment [J].
 Journal of Proteome Research, 2018, 17(7):2511-2520.